-- 1.4.1 | For all projects applying these Requirements, Gold Standard shall require evidence that the Host Country has applied relevant corresponding adjustments in accordance with the Paris Requirements and its Letter of Authorisation, as well as evidence that the Host Country has demonstrated that it fulfils the participation responsibilities outlined in the Article 6.2 Decision. - 1.4.2 | Until alternative means are established and identified, the project developer shall be responsible for submitting such evidence of Article 6 Reporting and Compliance to Gold Standard with respect to credits issued to their project(s), using information made publicly available by the Host Country.
+- 1.4.1 | For all projects applying these Requirements, Gold Standard shall require evidence that the Host Country has applied relevant corresponding adjustments in accordance with the Paris Requirements and its Letter of Authorisation, as well as evidence that the Host Country has demonstrated that it fulfils the participation responsibilities required under the relevant Paris Requirements related to Article 6.2. - 1.4.2 | Until alternative means are established and identified, the project developer shall be responsible for submitting such evidence of Article 6 Reporting and Compliance to Gold Standard with respect to credits issued to their project(s), using information made publicly available by the Host Country.
 This evidence shall include: - a.
-A Copy of the Host Country's Initial Report (in accordance with Section III.A of the Annex to the Article 6.2 Decision), in which the Host Country demonstrates that it fulfils the participation responsibilities referred to in Chapter II of the same Decision; - b.
-A copy of the Host Country's first Biennial Transparency Report following the 'first transfer' of the GSVERs13, in which the relevant corresponding adjustment has been applied and reported;
+A Copy of the Host Country's Initial Report (in accordance with the relevant Paris Requirements related to Article 6.2), in which the Host Country demonstrates that it fulfils the participation responsibilities referred to in Chapter II of the same Decision; - b.
+A copy of the Host Country's first Biennial Transparency Report following the 'first transfer' of the GSVERs, in which the relevant corresponding